 Q: My mother is 80 years old and has a traditional IRA money market account.
 What does she need to do to access that money before her death?

-A: On a couple of fronts, this situation is fairly straightforward, and your mother should have no trouble accessing her money.
+A: On a couple of fronts, this situation is fairly straightforward, and your mother should have no trouble accessing her money after having it in an IRA money market account.
 However, there may also be a couple complications.
 While these complications should not restrict immediate access to the account, they could seriously impact the tax liability your mother faces.
 In light of this, while this article can lay out some of the relevant issues for you, it may be a good idea for you and your mother to consult a tax adviser with the specifics of your situation.